Why the Cause of Tight Chest Muscles is a Stiff Upper Back

 As the most superficial of the two, the Pec Major is often the muscle that feels physically tight.
 Therefore, it’s the target of most chest stretching.

-Despite its relative obscurity, the Pec Minor is often quite tight on many people and a subtle contributor to a lot of shoulder pain and dysfunction.
+Despite its relative obscurity, the Pec Minor is often quite tight on many people and a subtle contributor to a lot of shoulder pain and shoulder injuries.

 Hidden Cause of Chest Muscle Tightness